Airblader/jsava/README.md

   * Java (>= 1.6)
   * (Only needed for coverage analysis) [nodejs](http://nodejs.org/) and the [node-coverage](https://github.com/piuccio/node-coverage) module
 3. Execute `tools/compile.pl` to build the project.
-4. Open the `SpecRunner.html` in a browser of your choice to run the tests.
+4. To run the tests you can either open the `SpecRunner.html` in a browser or use the `tests.jstd` file for jsTestDriver.

 Usage